antonfirsov/docs/2016/05-corerc2/announcing-core-rc2.md

 We made major changes to the .NET Core SDK, formally called DNX, since RC1.
 The change was significant enough and not complete at RC2 that we opted to call that part of the release "Preview".
 That may sound like a concern, however, the SDK is typically only used at development time, not in production.

 .NET Core and ASP.NET Core have improved significantly since RC1.
 We've added features and improved performance and reliability.
 RC1 was "Go Live" and so is RC2.
 "Go Live" means you can call Microsoft Support for help with issues.

-We've been working directly with a number of customers who are hosting RC1 in production today, on Windows and Linux.
-Thanks for taking a bet on RC1!
-RC2 will be even better for you.

 Platform Support
 ================